 Continuation of ITAL 130.
 Emphasis on advanced discussion of Italian culture through authentic readings (short stories, poetry, and comic theater) and contemporary films.
 Admits to Group B courses.
 Conducted in Italian.
 L4 1½ Course cr

 Group B courses have readings in Italian and are usually conducted in Italian.
 They are open to students who have passed ITAL 140 or 145 and to others with the consent of the director of undergraduate studies and the instructor.

-ITAL 150a, Advanced Composition and Conversation Patrick Waldron
+ITAL 150a, Advanced Composition and Conversation Simona Lorenzini

 Discussion of social, political, and literary issues in order to improve active command of the language.
 Development of advanced reading skills through magazine and newspaper articles, essays, short stories, films, and a novel; enhancement of writing skills through experiments with reviews, essays, creative writing, and business and informal Italian.
 Classroom emphasis on advanced speaking skills and vocabulary building.
 L5